6 Nutrition Tips for the Perfect Marathon Taper

 To help prevent the bloating or “heavy” feelings on race day, I recommend starting a new tradition.
 Let lunch the day before a race become your “big pre-race meal,” and allow dinner to be a normal-sized meal.
 This new tradition will help your body digest the larger meal before you get to the starting line, leaving you light on your feet and ready to run!

 The marathon taper can be an incredibly challenging phase during a training plan.
 Nerves are starting to flutter, you feel like you are losing the fitness you have worked so hard to achieve, and you can’t decided if you should eat this or that!

-Apply these six nutrition tips to your next tapering phase and rest assured, knowing you are going into race day with your muscles recovered, glycogen stores full, and food fully digested and ready to be used to support a healthy, successful race!
+Apply these six nutrition tips to your next tapering phase and take a read of our other post on nutrition during the marathon taper, so you can rest assured, knowing you are going into race day with your muscles recovered, glycogen stores full, and food fully digested and ready to be used to support a healthy, successful race!